 Obviously, staff are going to be most affected by the new remote work situation at any organization.
 Talking to all six companies we interviewed, we can infer that (most) employees appreciated working from home during the quarantine - even with the accompanying challenges.

-All of a sudden they realized how enjoyable it was to have more control over their daily work rhythm and free time, with some saving around 2 hours a day on commuting and more focussed work without office distractions.
+All of a sudden they realized how enjoyable it was to have more control over their daily work rhythm and free time, with some saving around 2 hours a day on commuting and more focused work without office distractions.

 All together this seems to have improved work-life-balance - something most staff members don’t want to give up after the pandemic.